Sunday, 29 December 2013

 If there is no water around, one is obligated to go the extra mil to obtain water.
 (That is to go back 18 minutes, or keep travelling for 4 mil / 72 minutes.)
 If that isn’t feasible, one can cover one’s hands, e.g. with gloves, before eating.

-Question: What beracha does one make on chocolate-covered raisins?
+Question: What beracha does one recite on chocolate-covered nuts and raisins?

 Kiddush in Shul